pablodecm/phd_thesis/src/106_chapter_6.md

 A different path is taken by Louppe et al. [@louppe2017learning], where the authors present a adversarial training procedure to enforce a pivotal property on a predictive model.
-The main concern of this approach is that a classifier which is pivotal with respect to nuisance parameters might not be optimal, neither for classification nor for statistical inference.
+The main concern we have on the use of that approach of that approach is that a classifier which is pivotal with respect to nuisance parameters might not be optimal, neither for classification nor for statistical inference.
 Instead of aiming for being pivotal, the